CS

 The State of Electric Utes in Australia

-Utes are Australia's biggest-selling body style — the Ford Ranger and Toyota HiLux have occupied the top two sales spots nationally for years.
-But the electrification story in this segment has been slow.
-Towing is hard on an EV.
-Heavy payloads are hard on an EV.
-Outback distances are hard on an EV.
+Utes are Australia's biggest-selling body style.
+The Ford Ranger and Toyota HiLux have occupied the top two sales spots nationally for years.
+But the electrification story in this segment has been slow, because towing is hard on an EV, heavy payloads are hard on an EV, and outback distances are hard on an EV.
 All three are what utes are built for.

 BYD Shark 6 plug-in hybrid ute in rural Australian setting